Checkpoint 1

 Wheel Speed Calibration

-The calibration program for the pico measures the robot’s motion to determine the polarity of the sensors and motors and then performs a wheel speed calibration.
+The calibration program for the pico measures the robot’s motion to determine the polarity of the encoders and motors and then performs a wheel speed calibration.
 The data from the wheel speed calibration are printed to the terminal and stored in non-volatile memory on the MBot.

 Task 1.1